-There are two online databases available, through the UGC consortium.
+There are five online databases available through the UGC consortium.
 You can access free full-text research articles related to health and various other fields.
+Students can access the databases except for SCOPUS within the university premises.
+You need to get a user name and password to access the SCOPUS.